dufourc1/Bayesian_computation/README.md

     Model:

         A model consist of a prior and a conditional model plus the data corresponding to the problem.
-        Using autograd, one can compute the posterior, the log posterior, the gradient and the hessian of those quantities
+Using autograd, one can compute the posterior, the log posterior, the gradient and the hessian of those quantities directly by calling:
+`model.log_posterior`
+`model.log_posterior_grad`
+`model.log_posterior_hessian`

     Prior